Is becoming an HVAC technician right for me?

 Still unsure if becoming an HVAC technician is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an HVAC technician or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Hvac Technician

 High school students interested in becoming HVAC technicians should take courses in shop, math, and physics.
 Some knowledge of plumbing or electrical work and a basic understanding of electronics can be helpful.

 Because HVAC systems are increasingly complex, employers generally prefer applicants with technical training or those who have completed a formal apprenticeship.
-Some jurisdictions require technicians to be licensed.

 Applicants for apprenticeships must have a high school diploma or general equivalency degree (GED).
 Math and reading skills are essential.
 Apprenticeship programs normally last three to five years, and combine paid on-the-job training with technical instruction.
 Over the course of the apprenticeship, technicians become familiar with subjects such as safety practices, blueprint reading, and how to use tools.

 A growing number of HVAC technicians receive training from technical and trade schools or community colleges that offer Certificate or Associate programs in Refrigeration, Air Conditioning, Heating and Gas Technology.
 These programs generally last six months to two years.